Skip to main content

 Just like every other big city, Berlin is also fighting a battle against all the rubbish that piles up, such as disposable coffee cups.

 170 million of them land in the rubbish every year.
 The Better World Cup initiative has declared war on this mountain of rubbish, and offers a sustainable and reusable alternative for all caffeine fiends who like their coffee to go.
 The system is straightforward: either bring you own takeaway cup with you, or pay a small deposit to borrow a RECUP, which you can return anywhere in Germany, while saving money on your purchase and savouring a great cup of coffee or another hot beverage with a clear conscience.
 The Better World Cups or RECUPS are, of course also available with a Berlin design.
+In addition, RECUP Bowls are also available for a deposit, in which you can transport food.

 Better World Cup